Condo Cluster Service¶

 Summary

-BRC manages Savio, the new high-performance computational cluster for research computing.
+BRC manages Savio, the high-performance computational cluster for research computing.
 Designed as a turnkey computing resource, it features flexible usage and business models, and professional system administration.
 Unlike traditional clusters, Savio is a collaborative system wherein the majority of nodes are purchased and shared by the cluster users, known as condo owners.

 The model for sustaining computing resources is premised on faculty and principal investigators purchasing compute nodes (individual servers) from their grants or other available funds which are then added to the cluster.
 This allows PI-owned nodes to take advantage of the high speed Infiniband interconnect and high performance Lustre parallel filesystem storage associated with Savio.
 Operating costs for managing and housing PI-owned compute nodes are waived in exchange for letting other users make use of any idle compute cycles on the PI-owned nodes.
 PI owners have priority access to computing resources equivalent to those purchased with their funds, but can access more nodes for their research if needed.
 This provides the PI with much greater flexibility than owning a standalone cluster.